zenstackhq/zenstack-docs/blog/code-legacy/index.md

 > If it works, don’t touch it.

-When I first heard it, it didn’t feel good.
-Why should we have to stick to the outdated code?
+Initially, I had a negative reaction upon hearing this idea.
+Why should we be compelled to adhere to antiquated code?

-My mind changed when I heard one rule from one office team member at Microsoft:
+However, my perspective shifted upon hearing a particular guideline from a member of Microsoft's office team:

 > You should always add code without deleting any existing code